Emotional and Psychological Trauma

 Experiencing trauma in childhood can have a severe and long-lasting effect.
 When childhood trauma is not resolved, a sense of fear and helplessness carries over into adulthood, setting the stage for further trauma.

-Childhood trauma results from anything that disrupts a child’s sense of safety, including:
+Childhood trauma can result from anything that disrupts a child’s sense of safety, including:

 - Shock, denial, or disbelief